 - PDF Presentation of Erasmus+ Knowledge Alliance Proposal (Version 11 Sep 2019) ADI-HVM “What if…”

-- PPT Presentation of ENTOV-HVM Proposal for Horizon Europe Innovation Action SU-DS03-2019-2020 “Towards “Instant” Deep Diffusion of Actual and Real-Time Cyber Safety Solutions through the Complete Extended Supply Networks of “Late Majority” High Value Manufacturing SMEs & MEs” (Version 1 on 21 June 2020, Version 2 on 4 July 2020)
+- PPT Presentation of ENTOV-HVM Proposal for Horizon Europe Innovation Action SU-DS03-2019-2020 “Towards “Instant” Deep Diffusion of Actual and Real-Time Cyber Safety Solutions through the Complete Extended Supply Networks of “Late Majority” High Value Manufacturing SMEs & MEs” (Version 1 on 21 June 2020, Version 2 on 4 July 2020, Version 3 on 23 July 2020)

 - Final Version of the COST Proposal (28 August 2019) “Open European Network for ENTerprise InnOVation in High Value Manufacturing” OC-2019-1-23678